Using Logic Pro for surround sound work and ambisonics

 The wrong way

-The correct way to add C into FL and FR
+The correct way to route to C and FL and FR

 Instead, we have to use a combination of the diversity controls, the centre channel volume control, and the channel on/off controls.
 The diversity control at 1 sends it to all outputs, we then turn off the Ls and Rs channels using the speaker icons, and finally we boost the centre channel by 3dB so it is predominantly in the centre, and down 3dB in FL and FR.